Amraica solivagaria

 Amraica solivagaria is a species of geometer moths in the Ennominae subfamily.

 Characteristics

-The males have the characteristic brownish-red patches at the base and apex of the forewing contrasting with a pale gray ground, while the females are more uniform pale brown with the apical and basal forewing patches less distinct and with the post- and antemedial fasciae more clearly delineated with black.
+The males have characteristic brownish-red patches at the base and apex of the forewing, contrasting with a pale gray ground, while the females are more uniform pale brown, with the apical and basal forewing patches less distinct and the post- and antemedial fasciae more clearly delineated with black.

 Distribution and habitat

 It is found in Borneo and Sulawesi in the lowlands and hill forests.